Skyscraper: Embodied energy

 The embodied energy associated with the construction of skyscrapers varies based on the materials used.
 Embodied energy is quantified per unit of material.
 Skyscrapers inherently have higher embodied energy than low-rise buildings due to the increase in material used as more floors are built.
-Figures 2 and 3 compare the total embodied energy of different floor types and the unit embodied energy per floor type for buildings with between 20 and 70 stories.
 For all floor types except for steel-concrete floors, it was found that after 60 stories, there was a decrease in unit embodied energy but when considering all floors, there was exponential growth due to a double dependence on height.
 The first of which is the relationship between an increase in height leading to an increase in the quantity of materials used, and the second being the increase in height leading to an increase in size of elements to increase the structural capacity of the building.
 A careful choice in building materials can likely reduce the embodied energy without reducing the number of floors constructed within the bounds presented.

 Embodied carbon

 Similar to embodied energy, the embodied carbon of a building is dependent on the materials chosen for its construction.
-Figures 4 and 5 show the total embodied carbon for different structure types for increasing numbers of stories and the embodied carbon per square meter of gross floor area for the same structure types as the number of stories increases.
 Both methods of measuring the embodied carbon show that there is a point where the embodied carbon is lowest before increasing again as the height increases.
 For the total embodied carbon it is dependent on the structure type, but is either around 40 stories, or approximately 60 stories.
 For the square meter of gross floor area, the lowest embodied carbon was found at either 40 stories, or approximately 70 stories.